-- A. During the 2012-13 school year, CDE shall develop guidelines, rubrics, and other tools for the system and support the promulgation of SSP rules via the State Board of Education - B. During the 2013-14 school year, CDE shall pilot these tools in select districts and BOCES, and shall populate the Evaluation Resource Bank. - C. During the 2014-15 school year, CDE shall begin statewide implementation of the Specialized Service Professional Evaluation System, and shall, depending upon available funding, identify and train a pool of persons with relevant field expertise for participation in specialized service professional evaluations.
-CDE shall validate the SSP rubrics.
-Ratings of Ineffective earned during this year shall not count towards decisions about loss of non-at-will employment status. - D. During the 2015-16 school year, the Specialized Service Professional Evaluation System shall be fully implemented in all districts and BOCES throughout the state.
-This is the first year that negative consequences will be acknowledged as counting toward the necessary two consecutive years of ineffective or partially effective ratings that would result in a loss of status.
+- A. During the 2012-13 academic year, CDE shall develop guidelines, rubrics, and other tools for the system, shall pilot these tools in select districts and BOCES, and shall populate the Evaluation Resource Bank. - B. During the 2013-14 school year, CDE shall begin rolling out implementation of the Specialized Service Professional Evaluation System, and shall, depending upon available funding, identify and train a pool of persons with relevant field expertise for participation in specialized service professional evaluations.
+Ratings of Ineffective earned during this year shall not count towards decisions about loss of non-at-will employment status. - D. During the 2014-15 school year, the Specialized Service Professional Evaluation System shall be fully implemented in all districts and BOCES throughout the state.